Photo from Unsplash

 Baptism

-Baptism with water is right.
-It is one of God’s appointments, and He would require nothing that is useless.
-Some people think that there is no necessity for being baptized; but they make themselves wiser than Christ in saying this of that which He commanded to be done.
-Baptism has a meaning, and must never be despised.
-It teaches by picture, showing us, first, that we are unclean and need washing, and then depicting the deep work of grace by which the heart is cleansed.
+Baptism with water is right and good.
+It is one of God’s commands, and He does not require anything that is useless.
+Some people claim that baptism is unnecessary, but in doing so, they make themselves wiser than Christ, who commanded it.
+Baptism carries deep meaning and should never be dismissed.
+It is a picture, first showing that we are unclean and need to be washed, and then portraying the deep work of grace by which our hearts are cleansed.

-We should not lightly esteem a rite which has such solemn divine sanction.
-But while baptism with water is proper and should not be omitted, it cannot wash away sin nor save our souls.
-We must not think that because we have been baptized we are necessarily Christians.
+We should not lightly esteem a rite that has such solemn divine sanction.
+But while water baptism is important, it does not wash away sin or save our souls.
+We must not think that being baptized automatically makes us Christians.
 There must be a change within us.
 We must be converted, “born again.”
-And no amount of washing with water will produce this change.
-Christ must baptize us with the Holy Ghost.
+No amount of water can bring about this transformation.
+Christ must baptize us with the Holy Spirit.

-There is danger that many are satisfied with the baptismal water, and do not look for the regenerating grace.
-It is the peril of all forms of service that people trust in them and do not realize their need of Christ.
-A few drops of water on the brow make no impression on the life, and it is only when the baptism symbolized by water is received by faith that real blessing comes upon the one who is baptized.
+There is a danger that many people are satisfied with the outward baptism of water and do not seek the inward regeneration.
+It is a common pitfall of all religious forms—trusting in the ritual while neglecting the reality of Christ.
+A few drops of water on the forehead won’t change the heart, and it is only when we receive the baptism symbolized by the water, through faith, that the true blessing comes.